Nervo (DJs): Career

 In March 2010, Nervo announced a worldwide recording deal with Virgin Records/EMI Music, which included a joint venture to release new artists that Nervo discover and produce.
 They also served as ambassadors at the L'Oreal Fashion Festival.
 A month later, Nervo released their club single "This Kind of Love" through their independent UK-based dance record label, Loaded Records.
 It went number one on the world club charts, number two on the Music Week club charts and number six on the Music Week pop charts.
 In June 2010, Allison Iraheta released the single "Don't Waste the Pretty", co-written by Nervo.
 The twins also worked on records for Kylie Minogue's eleventh Aphrodite, Britney Spears, Cheryl Cole, Sophie Ellis-Bextor, Armin Van Buuren and for Kelly Rowland's self-titled, third studio album.
 They also released the single "Irresistible" on Positiva/Armada, which reached number one on the UK Club Chart.

+In 2012, NERVO were announced as spokesmodels for CoverGirl, appearing in promotional and digital campaigns for the brand's Outlast Stay Brilliant Nail Gloss collection.
+Glamour also profiled the duo in connection with the campaign.
+The campaign also included commercial and print advertising work.

 In July, after DJing at Belgium's Tomorrowland, they wrote a track with Afrojack, "The Way We See The World (Tomorrowland Anthem)" and followed this with "We're All No One" featuring Afrojack and Steve Aoki which reached number 27 on the UK Dance charts.
 In August, Nervo signed with modeling agency, Wilhelmina Models.
 They were also featured in Pacha magazine.
 They wrote the track "Night of Your Life" performed by Jennifer Hudson on David Guetta's new album Nothing but the Beat.
 They wrote, vocally produced and arranged Agnes Carlsson's single "Don't Go Breaking My Heart".
 The group also wrote Nicole Scherzinger's single "Try With Me".

 In 2011, the sisters began hosting a monthly show on Sirius Radio called "Nervonation".

 The single "You're Gonna Love Again" was leaked in 2011 and reached the No. 1 position on the Hype Machine chart.
 It was officially released in 2012.